How to Filter Missing Data in Excel (4 Easy Methods)

 Read More: How to Find Missing Values in Excel

-2. Applying IF, ISNA, and MATCH Functions to Filter Missing Data in Excel
+Method 2 – Using the IF, ISNA, and MATCH Functions to Filter Missing Data in Excel

-The same previous operation can be performed using the IF, ISNA, andMATCH functions.
-It will give us the same output as before.
-You can use the ISERROR function instead of the ISNA function too, it will result same.
+The same operation can be performed using the IF, ISNA, and MATCH functions.
+We could use the ISERROR function instead of the ISNA function here to achieve the same result.

 Steps:

-• Insert the following formula in Cell C14
+• Insert the following formula in cell C14:

 =IF(ISNA(MATCH(B14,$C$5:$C$11,0)),"Missing","Found")

-• Later, press the ENTER button to get the output for the result.
+• Press ENTER to return the result.

 Applying IF, ISNA, and MATCH Functions to Filter Missing Data in Excel